September 1913 (poem): Poem

-Style

-The use of the strong ABAB rhyme scheme maintains a spiteful and accusatory tone, and unpleasant adjectives such as 'greasy' are very much indicative of this.
+Structure and style

+The poem features an eight-line stanza with an ABABCDCD rhyme scheme.
+Yeats aimed to "make the language coincide with that of passionate, normal speech", moving away from his former style filled with archaic diction and metrical substitutions.

+The poem is written in ballad form, heavily influenced by Thomas Davis's "The Green above the Red" and the street song "By Memory Inspired".

-Key themes and John O'Leary
+Key themes

-The poem focuses on manifesting Yeats' new stance of exploring his political mind and celebrating those whom he believes worth of praise.
-Notably, in all four of the refrains, Yeats mentions John O'Leary, who was an Irish separatist 'of a different kind'.
+The poem focuses on manifesting Yeats's new stance of exploring his political mind and celebrating those whom he believes are worthy of praise.
+Notably, in all four of the refrains, Yeats mentions John O'Leary, who was an Irish separatist "of a different kind".
 O'Leary's political stance was much less self-interested than many of his contemporaries, as he instead focused on getting the greatest good for Ireland.
 It is clear through the poem that Yeats admires this and wishes for a return to the less egotistical and self-driven politics of a bygone era.
 Yeats does, however, appear to question whether these great historical figures, whom he admired and previously emulated in the style of his earlier work, are comprehensive in their understanding of the world in which they lived.

 "September 1913" functions also as an iconic example of Yeats's own fidelity to the literary traditions of the 19th century British Romantic poets.
-A devoted reader of both William Blake and Percy Shelley, Yeats' repetition of the phrase "Romantic Ireland" connects the politically motivated ideals of the Romantics "to an Irish national landscape."
+A devoted reader of both William Blake and Percy Shelley, Yeats's repetition of the phrase "Romantic Ireland" connects the politically motivated ideals of the Romantics "to an Irish national landscape."
 The fact that Yeats attaches a second repetition of "It's with O'Leary in the grave" indicates further the speaker's belief that John O'Leary embodied a nationalism in his political actions that now rests solely within the poem.
 Indeed, John O'Leary "directed Yeats not just to large-mindedness, but to a way of combining Romanticism with Irishness into an original synthesis."
 In other words, O'Leary's influence on Yeats enables the poet to both inherit the literary legacy of the Romantics while carrying on the nationalistic vision of O'Leary.
 As a result, the romantic idealism found in Blake and Shelley is now transformed into a fundamentally Irish concept whereas Yeats's deep Irish heritage becomes Romantic in every sense of the word.
 "September 1913" thus illustrates that "Romantic Ireland is not dead after all; rather, it lives on in the remarkable voice uttering the poem, the voice of O'Leary's greatest disciple, fully of hybridity and passion at once."
 In a matter of four stanzas, the poem's speaker manages to exist at the confluence of British Romanticism and Irish nationalism.